Aralia Plants (Polyscias) Indoor Care, Propagation and Common Problems with Remedies

 Propagation

-Aralia (Polyscias) propagation can be done from stem-tip cuttings or from hard-wood stem cuttings.
+Polyscias Plants propagation can be done from stem-tip cuttings or from hard-wood stem cuttings at the beginning of the growing season.
+We have herebelow outlined Aralia propagation from stem cuttings.

-Take top 4-6 in. of the stem-tip cutting from a healthy Aralia.
-You can also take about 6 in. hard-wood stem cutting.
+Take top 4-6 inches of the stem-tip cutting from a healthy Polyscias Plant.
+You can also take about 6 inches hard-wood stem cutting.

 Strip off most of the leaves from the bottom of the stem cutting.
 Retain at least 2-4 leaves on the cutting.